 To access the expanded RAM, the EXTRAM bit must be cleared and MOVX instructions must be used.
-The extra 768 bytes of memory is physically located on the chip and logically occupies the first 768 bytes of external memory (addresses 000H to 2FFH).
+The extra 768 B of memory is physically located on the chip and logically occupies the first 768 B of external memory (addresses 000H to 2FFH).

 When EXTRAM = 0, the expanded RAM is indirectly addressed using the MOVX instruction in combination with any of the registers R0, R1 of the selected bank or DPTR.
-Accessing the expanded RAM does not affect ports P0, P3.6 ($\overline{\text{WR}}$), P3.7 ($\overline{\text{RD}}$), or P2.
+Accessing the expanded RAM does not affect ports P0, P3.6 (\overline{WR}), P3.7 (\overline{RD}), or P2.
 With EXTRAM = 0, the expanded RAM can be accessed as in the following example.